Contents

 0x07

 Starts the transparent proxy session.
-Orchestrates the full startup sequence.
+Orchestrates the full startup sequence, establishing the volatile Tor daemon, loading network-level nftables intercepts, and mounting the DNS resolver overlay.

 output